-Mylan-Rivastigmine Patch is indicated for the symptomatic treatment of patients with mild to moderate dementia of the Alzheimer's type.
+Mylan-Rivastigmine Patch (rivastigmine transdermal patch) is indicated for:

+• The symptomatic treatment of patients with mild to moderate dementia of the Alzheimer's type.

 Rivastigmine transdermal patch has not been studied in controlled clinical trials for longer than 6 months.